NoRulesJustFeels/GTV-for-Tasker/README.md

 <p>Developers:
 <ul>
-<li>The Anymote-for-Tasker code is based on the <a href="http://www.twofortyfouram.com/developer.html">Locale Toast Setting</a> plugin source code.</li>
+<li>The GTV-for-Tasker code is based on the <a href="http://www.twofortyfouram.com/developer.html">Locale Toast Setting</a> plugin source code.</li>
-<li>The Anymote-for-Tasker project includes the jar file for the <a href="https://github.com/entertailion/Anymote-for-Java">Anymote-for-Java</a> library in its lib directory.
+<li>The GTV-for-Tasker project includes the jar file for the <a href="https://github.com/entertailion/Anymote-for-Java">Anymote-for-Java</a> library in its lib directory.
 Developers should check out that project and export a jar file for the latest version of the code.
 When you export the Anymote-for-Java project as a jar file, do not include its lib directory since this project already includes those jar files.</li>
 <li>The code also relies on an Android library project that is part of the <a href="http://www.twofortyfouram.com/developer/toast.zip">Locale Toast Settings plugin</a> developed by <a href="http://www.twofortyfouram.com/developer.html">two forty four a.m.</a>.
-Extract the zip file and import the 'locale-api' project into Eclipse which will be referenced by the Anymote-for-Tasker project.</li>
+Extract the zip file and import the 'locale-api' project into Eclipse which will be referenced by the GTV-for-Tasker project.</li>
 </ul>
 </p>